Per semester tuition is $32,225 in 2022–23.

-The $130 per semester student body fee is collected from each full-time student by the business office, acting as agent for the student senate.
+The $155 per semester student body fee is collected from each full-time student by the business office and allocated to the student senate at the beginning of the semester.
 The fee underwrites publication of the student newspaper and extracurricular activities, and partially supports the student union and ski cabin.

 Room and Board